0xPolygon/edge-contracts/docs/child/NativeERC20.md

-# MRC20
+# NativeERC20

 *Polygon Technology*

-> MRC20
+> NativeERC20

-MATIC native token contract on Polygon V3 PoS chain
+Native token contract on Polygon V3 / supernet chains

-*The contract exposes ERC20-like functions that are compatible with the MATIC native token*
+*The contract exposes ERC20-like functions that are compatible with the native token, it is *only* intended to be used when the token exists on the root chain, otherwise the contract will require appropriate modifications.*

 ## Methods